Ostrander Ski Hut will be open Friday, December 19, 2014 to Sunday, March 29, 2015

 Midweek (Mon–Thurs night): $35

 As supporters of Yosemite National Park, current Yosemite Conservancy donors receive a $10 per night discount.
 Discounts are given to the donor only, not the entire party.
 Donors at the $25 gift level and higher are eligible.
-To become a Yosemite Conservancy donor, please click here.
+Donate to Yosemite Conservancy now!
 Benefits expire on December 31.

 The Ostrander Ski Hut houses a maximum number of 25 people.
 Large groups are welcome but the limit for a single party is 15 people.
 Yosemite Conservancy employs a hut keeper to live at Ostrander during the winter ski season to maintain the hut and for emergencies.
 The hut keeper is not responsible for cleaning up after guests; visitors must pack out all trash.